SFOE/DIEMO-Documentation/README.md

 ## Available services

 All services of [api3.geo.admin.ch](http://mf-chsdi3.int.bgdi.ch/diemo/services/sdiservices.html) are available.
 Of special interest are:
 * [Identify](http://mf-chsdi3.int.bgdi.ch/diemo/services/sdiservices.html#identify-features): This service can be used to discover features at a specific location.
+Additionally, attributes can be searched.
-* [Find](http://mf-chsdi3.int.bgdi.ch/diemo/services/sdiservices.html#find): This service is used to search the attributes of features and not to discover features at a specific location.
+* [Find](http://mf-chsdi3.int.bgdi.ch/diemo/services/sdiservices.html#find): This service is used to search the attributes of features.
+The specific location of features is not taken into account.

 ## General remarks